 - A REST-ful API to insert custom attributes and events into the events database and to get data for local applications.

-- A dashboard management interface with a collection of widgets to help you represent data quickly and clearly.
+- A dashboard management interface with a collection of charts to help you represent data quickly and clearly, and API to manage those dashboards.

 Event types and attributes